 Ice compress to relieve itching.
 Your veterinarian may also recommend an antihistamine.

-This yeast lives on the skin of cats and ear canal of cats in low numbers and usually causes no problems.
+Malassezia is a yeast which lives on the skin of cats and ear canal of cats in low numbers and usually causes no problems.
 However, in some cats, the yeast begins to grow to the point where it causes disease.
 This is usually the result of immunosuppression (such as a cat with feline immunodeficiency virus or feline leukemia virus), long-term antibiotic use, allergies which damage the skin, endocrine disorders and certain tumours.

 Itching, hair loss, greasy lesions, unpleasant odour, swelling of the affected area, and waxy build-up of the ears

 Addressing the underlying cause, anti-fungal sprays or shampoos, and medications such as Itraconazole for severe cases.

 Seborrhea is a skin disorder caused by an overproduction of sebum, an oily substance produced by the sebaceous glands which lubricate and protects the skin that is characterised by the accumulation of oil and debris on the skin which leads to scaling flaky skin.

 There are two forms of seborrhea, seborrhea sicca, a dry, scaly form or seborrhea oleosa, a moist oily form.
 It can be primary or secondary.
 Primary seborrhea is an inherited condition, seen most often in Persian cats, secondary seborrhea is associated with a number of underlying diseases or conditions such as parasites, Cushing’s syndrome, diabetes, hyperthyroidism, poor diet, food or inhalant allergy.
 The most common type of seborrhea in cats is secondary.